apokryphus/advanced-combat-system/README.md

 - Select weapons have ``increased range``.
 - Quen, Axii, Yrden, Aard each have a ``special light attack``, replacing ``Whirl``. ```Requires Whirl to use```.
 - ```Holding down W (Forward) key``` while attacking with ``light attacks``, ``heavy attacks``, or ``special light attacks`` will alter attack moveset.
-- ```Range of opponent``` will also alter attack moveset.
+- The ```range/distance of opponent``` from the player will also alter attack moveset.
 - The`` primary weapons`` for ``Quen and Axii``, as well as the ``secondary weapon`` for ``Axii``, possess the ability to perform automatic finishers on enemies below 15% health.
-- All other weapons do not have automatic finishers, and will instead attempt to ``dismember`` the enemy, unless triggering a manual dismember.
+- All other weapons do not have automatic finishers, and will instead attempt to ``dismember`` the enemy, unless triggering a manual finisher.

 ### || Igni ||
 ```Light Attack```  = **Default Geralt Light Attacks**